The Perfect 7 Day Iceland South Coast Winter Ring Road Itinerary

-Ultimately, I could make the most of our time by focusing on the South coast and drafted out a rough skeleton of an itinerary with a couple of flex days that I would leave somewhat opened until plans started to become more solid.
+Ultimately, I realized that I would make the most of our time by focusing on the South coast and drafted out a rough skeleton of an itinerary with a couple of flex days that I would leave somewhat opened, until plans started to become more solid.
 With weather and driving conditions being the biggest unknown factor so far out, it felt prudent to not be so locked in just in case we had to shift things around by a day or two.

 Driving The Ring Road In February and March

-I had my initial concerns about driving in Iceland during the winter months, but was quickly reassured by my local friends that it was perfectly safe to drive along the Ring Road.
+I had my initial concerns about driving in Iceland during the winter months, but was quickly reassured by my friends, who visit Iceland regularly in the winter, that it was perfectly safe to drive along the Ring Road.
 Getting onto the F road required a little more planning.
 As soon as we started driving, my concerns were mostly eased.
 The drive from the airport to Reykjavik was perfectly paved and smooth.
 I was able to drive at the maximum speed limit of 90 kph on the open road.

 Throughout the week, we encountered all the expected winter driving conditions: rain, snow, ice, and even a white-out.
 We mostly stayed on the Ring Road, but drove down smaller break offs to get to certain locations and to our accommodations.
 Those roads were not as well maintained, so we just drove slower.
 With our studded winter tires, we didn’t experience any problems even on the ice, though we did slow down and avoided any sudden movements to be on the safer side.
 We rarely drove more than 1-2 hours at night and didn’t have any problems.